Farestra/python_LRB_utils/README.md

 # python_LRB_utils
-Python code for pharsing xml and perform seequiencial downloads.
+Python code for pharsing xml and perform sequiencial downloads.
 The exposed code **requires a well-formed and sanitized xml file** to work, otherwise the functions might throw some exceptions.
 - *Example of use:*